hwd404/SHAP-FOLD-PY/README.md

 ### Limits

 The recommended number of feature columns should be less than 1500.
 The time consumption are much more sensitive to the number of columns. \
-A tabular dataset with 200 rows and 1500 columns would take 50 minutes to finish on a desktop with 6 core i5 cpu and 32 GB memory.
+A tabular dataset with 200 rows and 1500 columns would take about 50 minutes to finish on a desktop with 6 core i5 cpu and 32 GB memory.

 ### FOLD-R